manheim/tfwrapper/README.md

 gem 'tfwrapper', '~> 0.1.0'
 ```

+### Supported Terraform Versions

+tfwrapper only supports terraform 0.9+.
+It has been tested up to 0.9.2.

 ## Usage

 To use the TerraForm rake tasks, require the module in your Rakefile and use the